pecknigel/learning-resources/class-notes/git.md

 # Git

 Git is an essential tool for any serious web developer, and useful for anyone working with code or even files in general.
-It’s a [version control system](https://en.m.wikipedia.org/wiki/Version_control).
+It’s a distributed [version control system](https://en.m.wikipedia.org/wiki/Version_control).
 It enables you to collaborate with others developing software by tracking changes and providing facilities to resolve conflicts.

 It also works well to use alone.
 Enabling you to write code with confidence, knowing that you can easily switch back to the last point that you committed your changes to the repository.